Conditions on enrolment in early childhood education/childcare services in Queensland

 Which types of early childhood education and care services does the law apply to?

-The law applies to early childhood education and care services in New South Wales providing:
+The law applies to early childhood education and care services in Queensland providing:

 - Long day care